Marmot Basin is a cirque on the lower slopes of Mount Allan and Mount Collembola in Kananaskis Country west of Calgary, Alberta, Canada.

 The original plan considered hiking Marmot Basin the conventional way, east to west and back from the trail-head off Skogan Pass Trail above Nakiska Mountain Resort.

 The hike begins on Hidden Trail from Ribbon Creek parking through the Nakiska Ski Area to the Skogan Pass Trail.
-The hike ascends past Skogan Pass Trail to the Mid-Mountain Day Lodge on Mount Allan with the intent of hiking the Marmot Basin Trail in reverse order.
+The hike ascends past Skogan Pass Trail to the Mid-Mountain Day Lodge on Mount Allan with the intent of hiking the Marmot Basin Trail in reverse order from top to bottom.
 The Gem Trek map shows a potential connection that will allow this to happen.

 Limited knowledge of the flood-damaged area includes knowledge about bridges at the west end of Marmot Basin being significantly damaged.
 Ignorance is bliss.
 Convoluted logic tells me backing out from the most damaged area will be better than recovering from deeper wilderness.